Emmanuel Carrère: Career

 In his 2020 book Yoga, Carrère writes about his experience of depression and four months spent in the Sainte-Anne Hospital in Paris, where he was diagnosed as bipolar and treated with ketamine, electroconvulsive therapy and lithium.

 From September 2021 to June 2022 Carrère followed the trial of the November 2015 Paris attacks.
 His weekly articles were published in L'Obs in France, El País in Spain, la Repubblica in Italy and Le Temps in Switzerland.
 In September 2022 his articles, with additional material, were published in the form of a book with the title V13.
 (In France the trial is known as V13 as the attacks took place on Friday (vendredi) the 13th.)
+He was awarded the 2022 Prix Aujourd'hui for the book.

 Carrère was a member of the International jury at the 2010 Cannes Film Festival and was a member of the jury for the Cinéfoundation and Short Films sections of the 2012 Cannes Film Festival.
 In 2015, he served on the Jury for the Main Competition at the 2015 Venice Film Festival, chaired by Alfonso Cuarón.